Nuknov/Nuknov/README.md

 > All repositories, tools, and content shared in this profile are intended solely for **educational, research, and ethical testing** purposes.
 > I do **not** support or encourage any form of illegal or unethical use of the code.
 > Use responsibly in labs, simulations, and learning environments only.

+---

+💡 *“Automate the boring stuff, but keep it ethical.”*
+💡 *“Hack smart and remain in the shadows. - AnonKryptiQuz”*